SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-02-02-be-careful-of-those-special-names-in-unity.markdown

 There was an error that only popped up in the compiled version of their project which showed itself in one of two ways:

-- A very helpful issue loading the project with the following error&nbsp; “Object reference not set to an instance of an object” (not very helpful)
+- A very helpful issue loading the project with the following error  “Object reference not set to an instance of an object” (not very helpful)
 - The project opens with no issues, but when its built, you are suddenly assaulted with numerous errors:
-–&nbsp; “Class has no property called x” or
+–  “Class has no property called x” or
-–&nbsp; “Cannot implicitly convert type X to Y”
+–  “Cannot implicitly convert type X to Y”

-In this case I was testing, the developer had created a class called “ **SplashScreen** ” (which seems fairly innocuous), however when you dig under the hood you find that that BOTH Unity and the Microsoft platforms already have a type called SplashScreen.&nbsp; Unity was able to work around its own type in the internal build making sure the version of the SplashScreen class in the project was different to Unity’s version of SplashScreen (most likely by using different namespaces).&nbsp; When it came to the platform build however, **_the classes used in your project will OVERRIDE those used by the platform_**.
+In this case I was testing, the developer had created a class called “ **SplashScreen** ” (which seems fairly innocuous), however when you dig under the hood you find that that BOTH Unity and the Microsoft platforms already have a type called SplashScreen.
+Unity was able to work around its own type in the internal build making sure the version of the SplashScreen class in the project was different to Unity’s version of SplashScreen (most likely by using different namespaces).
+When it came to the platform build however, **_the classes used in your project will OVERRIDE those used by the platform_**.

 * * *